Installing Central on DigitalOcean#

 2. Build and restart the service container.

-$ docker compose build service && docker compose up -d service
+$ docker compose build service && docker compose stop service && docker compose up -d service

 Warning